Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Abstract

 \section{Abstract}

 Neuromorphic event cameras possess superior temporal resolution, power efficiency, and dynamic range compared to traditional cameras.
 However, their asynchronous and sparse data format poses a significant challenge for conventional deep learning methods.
-Existing methods either convert the events into dense synchronous frame representations for processing by powerful CNNs or Transformers, but lose the asynchronous, sparse and high temporal resolution characteristics of events during the conversion process; or adopt irregular models such as sparse convolution, spiking neural networks, or graph neural networks to process the irregular event representations but fail to take full advantage of GPU acceleration.
-Inspired by word-to-vector models, we draw an analogy between words and events to introduce event2vec, a novel representation that allows neural networks to process events directly.
-This approach is fully compatible with the parallel processing capabilities of Transformers.
+Most existing methods either densify events into frames, sacrificing their sparse asynchronous nature, or use irregular models that are less compatible with GPU acceleration.
+Inspired by word-to-vector models, we propose event2vec, a novel representation that allows Transformers to process events directly.
 We demonstrate the effectiveness of event2vec on the DVS Gesture, ASL-DVS, and DVS-Lip benchmarks, showing that event2vec is remarkably parameter-efficient, features high throughput and low latency, and achieves high accuracy even with an extremely low number of events or low spatial resolutions.
-Event2vec introduces a novel paradigm by demonstrating for the first time that sparse, irregular event data can be directly integrated into high-throughput Transformer architectures.
-This breakthrough resolves the long-standing conflict between maintaining data sparsity and maximizing GPU efficiency, offering a promising balance for real-time, low-latency neuromorphic vision tasks.
-The code is provided in \url{https://github.com/Intelligent-Computing-Lab-Panda/event2vec}.
+These results show that sparse asynchronous event data can be directly integrated into high-throughput Transformer architectures, offering an efficient paradigm for real-time neuromorphic vision.
+The code is provided at \url{https://github.com/Intelligent-Computing-Lab-Panda/event2vec}.